Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Cluster-Robust Variance Estimator (CRVE)

 In contrast to $\widehat{D}$, the construction of $\widehat{\Omega}$ must account explicitly for two-way clustering and therefore differs from the i.i.d.\ case.
 Recall the (estimated) quantile score

 We estimate $\Omega_{GH}(\tau)$ by aggregating row-, column-, and idiosyncratic components:

 where

-This estimator is the quantile-regression analogue of the two-way CRVE for simple OLS estimator, \citet{cameron2011robust}.
-The operator $\text{EVC}(\cdot)$ denotes the eigenvalue correction (e.g., projection onto the cone of positive semidefinite matrices) applied to ensure a positive semidefinite estimate.
+This estimator is the quantile-regression analogue of the two-way CRVE for simple OLS estimator proposed by \citet{cameron2011robust}.
+In practice, we follow \citet{cameron2011robust} and apply the operator $\text{EVC}(\cdot)$ to $\widehat{\Omega}$, which denotes the eigenvalue correction (e.g., projection onto the cone of positive semidefinite matrices) applied to ensure a positive semidefinite estimate.\footnote{An inference based on this adjustment is generally not invariant under affine transformations.}